dlab-berkeley/Copilot-Fundamentals/README.md

 5. The `solutions` folder contains the solutions to the challenge problems.

 6. You will need to install the R extension in Visual Studio Code to run any R code and the Copilot extension to use Copilot, which we will walk through in the workshop.
-If you would like to install them before hand check out the instructions [here](copilot_and_vscode_setup.md).
+If you would like to install them beforehand check out the instructions [here](copilot_and_vscode_setup.md).

 # Additional Resources